venkateshguddanti/GenericRecyclerAdapterKotlin/README.md

 ```

-Your viewholder code is as follows
+Your viewholder code is as fallows

 ```
 class YourHolder RecyclerView.ViewHolder,GenericAdapter.Binder<YourDataModel>